ielab/elastic4IR/custom_scoring/README.md

 # Implement Custom Similarity Plug In to Elasticsearch
-This channel describe procedure to implement a custom similarity plug in to Elasticsearch 5.1.1.
+Here we describe how to implement a custom similarity function (plugin) for Elasticsearch (based on version 5.1.1).
-A language model KL-Divergence will be implemented as a case study.
+As a case study, we shall implement KL-Divergence similarity between language models.

-This channel is derived from https://github.com/jimmyoentung/ES-KLDivergenceSimilarity.
+This tutorial is derived from https://github.com/jimmyoentung/ES-KLDivergenceSimilarity.

 ## Implementation
 - download/clone this project to your local machine

-- define an `ES_PATH` environment variable using terminal/command. for example:
+- define an `ES_PATH` environment variable using your terminal/command prompt.
+For example:

 ```bash
 export ES_PATH=/usr/local/Cellar/elasticsearch/5.1.1
 ```

-- use IntelliJ Idea or other IDE to import the project as a Gradle project
+- use IntelliJ Idea or another IDE to import the project as a Gradle project

-- specify elastic version used by modifying the build.gradle:
+- specify the elastic version used by modifying the build.gradle:
 ```java
 group 'com.github.jimmyoentung'